StevenYang23/Optimal_Portfolio_Allocation/README.md

 - **Correlation Analysis**: Computes and displays correlation coefficients across all stocks in the portfolio
 - **Portfolio Optimization**: Solves for optimal asset weights that maximize investor utility based on specified risk aversion

+## Theory

+The optimization is based on Modern Portfolio Theory, which seeks to maximize the utility function:

+U = wᵀμ - (A/2)wᵀΣw

+Where:
+- w = vector of portfolio weights
+- μ = vector of expected returns
+- Σ = covariance matrix of returns
+- A = risk aversion parameter

+The solution provides the optimal asset allocation that balances expected returns against portfolio risk according to the investor's specific risk tolerance.

 ## Usage

 1. Input the list of stocks you want to include in your portfolio